Nokia, NIIT launch 5G certification programme for industry professionals

-New Delhi, Feb 24 (IANS) Global skills and talent development company NIIT on Wednesday announced that it is introducing Nokia's 5G certification programme to train industry professionals and youth aspiring for a career in telecom and IT to realise the full potential of 5G networks in India.
+New Delhi: Global skills and talent development company NIIT on Wednesday announced that it is introducing Nokia's 5G certification programme to train industry professionals and youth aspiring for a career in telecom and IT to realise the full potential of 5G networks in India.

 The launch was announced over an industry webina, "Skilling Digital India for 5G: International Certification Programme", organised by the Cellular Operators Association of India (COAI) together with Nokia and NIIT Ltd.